cartalyst/sentry/usage/authentication.md

 #### Exceptions

-Below is a list of exceptions that this method can throw.
+In this section, we provide a list of all exceptions that are thrown by Sentry.

 Exception                                          | Description
 -------------------------------------------------- | --------------------------------------------------------------------------------